List of artwork by John Steuart Curry: The Oklahoma Land Rush

-Just two inches taller than its partner painting, this nine feet two inch by 19 feet eight inch mural represents another historical event from the time period.
+two inches taller than its partner painting, this nine feet two inch by 19 feet eight inch mural represents another historical event from the time period.
 The Oklahoma Land Rush depicts the Westward Migration in the representation of that famous day—twelve o'clock noon on April 22, 1889—when the Oklahoma Territory was opened to homestead settlement and over twenty thousand prospective settlers rushed into the new land to stake their claims.
-Anxious but looking forward to eventual security, an 1889 pioneer mother, sunbonnet intact, is of greatest importance to the far left foreground of Curry's westward-moving mural.
+Anxious but looking forward to eventual security, an 1889 pioneer mother, sunbonnet intact, is of importance to the far left foreground of Curry's westward-moving mural.
 Perched on a broken-down wagon, she clutches her small son while waving and calling out to her certificate-holding husband, who, astride their rearing horse, is to ride on to claim a new farm site.
-His hellbent competition includes a cyclist riding a high, "ordinary" safety bicycle from the 1880s and an overweight, overdressed lady in a rocking chair.
+His hellbent competition includes a cyclist riding safety bicycle from the 1880s and an overweight, overdressed lady in a rocking chair.
 She rolls back in an open wagon driven frantically by her balding husband, and, if nothing else, lends comic relief to balance the anxious sincerity of the mother on the ground.

 John Steuart Curry's Oklahoma Land Rush repeated an important theme of the time: history told through the actions of common people.
 By emphasizing the rush of figures across the land, Curry shared his concern with capturing the energy and vigor of American pioneers.